 As an intern, the job was great.
 With happy hours, the opportunity to meet great friends, an all-expenses paid trip to Disney World to celebrate the completion of the internship, and finally getting a full-time job offer, life was great!
 However, my experience once I began my full-time job the following September was slightly different.
 I worked more hours than I expected and pulled several “all-nighters.”
 Although the hours were intense and work was stressful, the people I met were great and the experience I gained was invaluable.

 While some people thrive on that type of high pressure, high stress environment, after a year I decided it wasn’t the right fit for me.
 At first I thought I would go right into industry as a senior accountant or financial analyst, but I realized I wanted exposure to other industries and to learn more.
-So, I applied for a role at Kreischer Miller.
+So, I applied for a role at the regional accounting firm Kreischer Miller of Philadelphia.

 From my first day, I realized that Kreischer Miller puts their people first and stresses a work-life balance.
 My biggest fears about joining a new firm were about the work and the people.
 However, I soon learned that for the most part, the work was quite similar.
 And my colleagues were just as great.